telerik/xamarin-forms-docs/styling-and-appearance/telerik-font-icons.md

 The Telerik Font Icons are located in the telerikfontexamples.ttl file.
 There are two options you could use to get the **.ttf** file.

-* Download the **telerikfontexamples.ttl** file from [here](https://github.com/telerik/telerik-xamarin-forms-samples/blob/master/_Samples%20Application/QSF.Android/Assets/Fonts/telerikfontexamples.ttf).
+* Download the **telerikfontexamples.ttf** file from [here](https://github.com/telerik/telerik-xamarin-forms-samples/blob/master/_Samples%20Application/QSF.Android/Assets/Fonts/telerikfontexamples.ttf).

 * From the installation folder of the controls: The default location of the **telerikfontexamples.ttf** file is *C:\Program Files (x86)\Progress\Telerik UI for Xamarin R3 2018\QSF\QSF.Android\Assets\Fonts*